GabrielCartier/substreams-foundational-modules/tron-common/README.md

 This module creates a cache of transactions based on:
 - The _contract type_ of every transactions.
-- The _owner address_ of every transactions.
+- The _owner address_ of every transactions that support it.
+- The _to address_ of every transactions that suppoirt it

 You can use this module as a `blockFilter` to filter transactions based on the parameters specified above: